GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Why Most Revision Advice Fails

-Traditional revision advice focuses on input: reading notes, highlighting textbooks, watching videos.
-The assumption is that if you expose yourself to information enough times, it will stick.
+Traditional revision advice focuses on input.
+Reading notes.
+Highlighting textbooks.
+Watching videos.
+The assumption?
+If you expose yourself to information enough times, it’ll stick.

-But learning science tells us something different.
 What you do with information matters far more than how many times you see it.
-Passive review creates an illusion of knowledge—you recognise the material, so you assume you know it.
-But recognition isn’t the same as recall, and it’s recall that matters in an exam.
+Passive review creates an illusion of knowledge — you recognise the material, so you assume you know it.
+But recognition isn’t recall.
+And recall is what the examiner’s marking.

-The students who get top grades aren’t necessarily studying more hours.
-They’re studying more effectively, using techniques that force their brains to actively retrieve and apply information.
+So what separates students who get top grades from those who don’t?
+It’s not more hours.
+It’s more effective hours — using techniques that force the brain to actively retrieve and apply information.

 The Science of Learning: What Actually Works